elliepark1012/SENG-LIVE-062722-phase-1/01_Functions_&_Scope/Readme.md

 Functions are like a little program.
 They consist of a set of statements/tasks and return a value or undefined.

 ```
-// This is a function delcoration
+// This is a function declaration
 // This function is returning the string of 'hi'
 function sayHi() {
     return 'hi'